validator-labs/validator-plugin-vsphere/chart/validator-plugin-vsphere/README.md

-Valid8or-plugin-vsphere
+Validator-plugin-vsphere
 ===========

-valid8or-plugin-vsphere performs a variety of validations against your vsphere account
+validator-plugin-vsphere performs a variety of validations against your vsphere account

 ## Configuration

-The following table lists the configurable parameters of the Valid8or-plugin-vsphere chart and their default values.
+The following table lists the configurable parameters of the Validator-plugin-vsphere chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |